jimwebb/rnn-experiments/README.md

 	pauperism
 	therapeutic

-I shuffled the input file with `gshuf` so that it wouldn't be in alphabetical order, because 109,000 words in ABC order tricks the trainer into thinking that alphabetical order is important in the output.

-Here's some output, with default settings:
+I shuffled the input file with `gshuf` so that it wouldn't be in alphabetical order (which tricks the trainer into thinking that alphabetical order is important).
+Here's what the trained model came up with, with default settings:

 	worsawing
 	reascondantly